grandeurdev/arduino-sdk/README.md

 That's where the problem arose.
 You are a hardware startup, after all, that builds amazing electronics technology.
 But here you got to deal with a few more things as well.
 You have to build your app and figure out how to establish its communication with your hardware.
 You may decide to hire more engineers.
 But do you know how much of them will you have to hire?
 To give you a perspective, you generally need 8+ engineers just to do the server-end, like one to figure out your networking, one to design and manage your database, one to develop your API (the interface layer between your users and devices), about four for building your SDKs (one for each platform android, ios, web, and hardware) and then when you start scaling up a bit, one DevOps engineer.
 This makes it a package of $8000+ just to figure out the backend of your system and you haven't even validated your product yet.
 This turns out exhausting for your business.
 You have hit a concrete wall with no idea what to do about it.

 Then one day the sun of fate shown.
 You came across a platform that goes by the name of Grandeur.
 You went through its [website][Grandeur Technologies] and discovered a perfectly fitting solution for all your headaches.
 You wanted a solution for authentication of your users, it has the Auth feature in it.
 You needed online file storage to store maybe the profile pictures of your users and other stuff, it comes with a storage builtin.
-You were in dire need of a scalable out-of-the-box database to store power consumption logs of your device to show your users graphs on their monthly/yearly savings, it provides a cloud datastore service.
+You were in dire need of a scalable out-of-the-box database to store power consumption logs of your device to show your users graphs on their monthly/yearly savings, it provides a cloud data storage service.
 And the most important of these all, you needed a realtime communication bridge between your hardware and your apps, THANK GOD, its SDKs are available for all the stacks including Arduino, web, and mobile (both android and ios).

 So here you are giving it a shot.
 You simply [registered for the platform][Grandeur], created your first project, downloaded their SDKs and started connecting your devices and apps through Grandeur.
 You didn't even have to worry about the security of your users and devices, because the data on Grandeur is protected under standard security protocols.
 Each user and device in a project is limited in its scope.
 All you had to worry about was designing your product core and develop your business logic.
 And in a matter of weeks, your product was out in people's hands, your apps live on app stores.
 People loved what you built and you were getting live feedback on it.
 You could see how many people have paired with your devices.
 You made an early entry into the market and now adding a dent to the universe.